 Making the video, one of seven live science shows made for distance education when the Pacific Science Center closed to visitors, involved changing the approach of the live science shows, which usually take place in front of an audience of up to 200 and make a lot of use of audience volunteers and audience feedback.

 “It’s a fun challenge, to do these shows that are designed to be very interactive, to just be on the screen,” Wyll says.

 “They had to keep reminding me to either look into the camera at times or not look into the camera at times because I’m so used to connecting with the audience,” Wyll says.

 Wyll graduated from Western Washington University with a double major in biology and acting, so this job is a good fit for her.
 (She has also performed in Greenstage Shakespeare in the Park productions and she’s a cast member for the Parachute Players.)

-She hosts three of the videos you can find online, but combustion is her favorite.
+She hosts several of the videos you can find online, but combustion is her favorite.

 “It’s very, very fun to perform.
 Everybody loves fire and explosions.
 Everyone gets excited about that.”

 The Pacific Science Center is coming up with fresh virtual experiences for interested folks, and Wyll is part of that.
 Most recently, she and a colleague co-hosted a virtual planetarium show on April 28.

 She’s passing the time in quarantine by baking a lot of bread.